 - We have used DIMACS well known graphs.

 - We implement our GSI algorithm, and also three more algorithm to compare with:

 - Backtraking.

-- Ø Brèlaz DSATUR
+- Brèlaz DSATUR

-- 3 Tabu Search
+- Tabu Search

 - We let the algorithms a maximum number of steps or cicles to find a solution.

+- And also a maximun time.

-- We have also compare our results with test and bechmarks that appears in the bibliography.
+- We have also compare our results with tests and bechmarks appearing in the bibliography.